-Now the busy harvest season is coming to an end, it’s time to ensure your fuel, machinery and tanks are in top-top condition to avoid unplanned maintenance and to keep your farm moving.
+The busy harvest season is on the horizon, so it’s time to ensure your fuel, machinery and tanks are in tip-top condition to avoid unplanned maintenance and to keep your farm moving.

 In today’s climate of fluctuating fuel prices, farms must seek ways to conserve fuel in order to reduce costs.
 Anyone who has unfortunately experienced problems with their fuel supply will know the impact it can have on production, expenses and stress levels.

 Check fuel tanks

 Ensuring your fuels and oils are stored safely during Harvest season is essential to avoid spillages from badly positioned and poorly maintained tanks.
 One in ten UK farmers have experienced a fuel spillage, so keeping on top of your tank’s condition is vital.